williamw520/rustymem/README.md

 ## A Hello World Sample <a name="HelloWorld"/>

-Here's a quick example to illustrate the usage of RustMem.
+Here's a quick example to illustrate the usage of RustyMem.

     extern mod rustymem;